Colin Strickland: Association with Mo Wilson

 On May 11, 2022, Strickland's girlfriend and business partner of three years, Kaitlin Armstrong, murdered Anna Moriah "Mo" Wilson, a professional gravel cyclist, in Austin, Texas.
 Strickland and Wilson had a romantic relationship during a brief split between Strickland and Armstrong.
 Armstrong had not moved out during the split.
 Strickland and Wilson had spent the day of her murder together; going to a local swimming hole and getting dinner.
 Strickland had changed Wilson's name in his phone to 'Christine Wall'.
 After dropping Wilson off, he texted Armstrong, lying about his whereabouts.
-Strickland purchased the gun that his then live-in partner Kaitlin Armstrong was convicted of using to kill Moriah Wilson.
+Several months before the murder, Strickland purchased two handguns, one for himself and one for Armstrong.
+Armstrong later used her handgun to kill Wilson. and later testified at the trial as the last person known to see Wilson alive.

+Post-cycling career

+After the murder of Wilson, Strickland was dropped by a number of sponsors, including Specialized, ENVE Composites, and apparel brand Rapha.
+Strickland stopped racing in 2022 and left competitive cycling to pursue a career in restoring automobiles.